c6fc/sonnetry/README.md

 ## Installation

-Sonnetry relies on @jahed/terraform package to provide terraform binaries, but requires you to specify the version by installing it manually.
-Use the version of Terraform you want as the version for @jahed/terraform during installation.
-To use Terraform v0.15.4, use this command:
+Sonnetry relies on the `@jahed/terraform` package to provide terraform binaries, but requires you to specify the version by installing it manually.
+Use the version of Terraform you want as the version for `@jahed/terraform` during installation.
+To use Terraform v0.15.4 for example, use this command:

 ```sh
 $ npm install @c6fc/sonnetry @jahed/terraform@0.15.4      # Project-local